Central Department Store (Warsaw): Fate and future of the Central Department Store

-After the planned renovation, the building will look exactly as was imagined by its creators.
+After the planned renovation, the building will look exactly as it was imagined by its creators.
 The CDT will recover many of its original features, including its original rich facade with vertical and horizontal dividing lines and window frames of Polish oak.
 To the rear, it is proposed to build a new extension which will replace the original second and third blocks, which are of no real architectural merit and do not have listed building status.
 Perhaps most importantly, it is expected that the famous neon spirals and 'CDT' titles will again be affixed to the building's façade, and that the revitalised store will operate under its original three letter acronym.

 The redevelopment project was prepared by Andrzej Chołdzyński and Wojciech Grabianowski.